tejdabhankar/ttsky-romless-cordic-engine/docs/info.md

 ## How to test

 The cordic is interfaced using SPI and one byte is transferred at a time, the core expects 8 bytes (64 bit input) as {in_atan_0,in_aplha,in_x,in_y} where in, each of the input has data width of 16-bit.
 After Receiving these inputs, the engine generates the output as {out_alpha, out_costheta, out_sintheta} wherein each of them is 16 bit.
-Thus we receive total of 6 bytesfrom SPI.
+Thus we receive total of 6 bytes from SPI.

 Here